 Dental implants placed by Dr. Arash Azarbal can be the ideal solution for patients with missing teeth.
 Unlike dentures or dental bridges, implants are surgically anchored in the jaw and function just like natural teeth.
-A dental implant consists of two basic parts: a titanium root form that is surgically implanted in the jawbone and a porcelain crown that is placed over it.
+A dental implant consists of two basic parts: a titanium root form that is surgically implanted and a porcelain crown that is placed over it.
 When done by a skilled cosmetic dentist like Dr. Azarbal, it’s difficult to tell a dental implant crown from a real tooth.
 By using dental implants, patients can avoid some of the major problems associated with dentures, including slippage, chewing difficulties, and eventual loss of facial bone due to resorption.

 Advantages of Dental Implants